guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 The most interesting part, however, is ``patterns``.
 Recursion and the importance of ordering have finally made an appearance here.

-We've seen further above that tab stops can be nested.
+We've seen further above that fields can be nested.
 In order to account for this, we need to recursively style nested tab stops.
 That's what the ``include`` rule does when furnished the ``$self`` value: it recursively applies our entire syntax definition to the portion of text contained in our begin-end rule, excluding